puppetlabs/bolt/pre-docs/running_bolt.md

 -   **[Adding options to Bolt commands](bolt_options.md#)**
 Bolt commands can accept several command line options, some of which are required.
 -   **[Bolt command reference](bolt_command_reference.md#)**
-Review the subcommands, actions, and options that are available for Bolt.
+These subcommands, actions, and options are available for Bolt.